vany0114/jekyll-now/_posts/2017-6-2-SignalR-Core-SqlDependency-part1.md

 #### No more auto-reconnect with message replay:

-One of the reasons wich ones the SignalR Core team decided to remove this feature it's because of the performance issues due to the server should keep a buffer per connection in order to store all messages and this way it can tries re-send it again to the client when the connection is restored.
+One of the reasons which ones the SignalR Core team decided to remove this feature it's because of the performance issues due to the server should keep a buffer per connection in order to store all messages and this way it can tries re-send it again to the client when the connection is restored.
 So you can imagine how the server works when there are a lot of clients and these clients lost a lot of messages.
 You can take a look at all the issues related with performance about this feature on [this link.](https://github.com/SignalR/SignalR/search?p=1&q=ring+buffer&type=Issues&utf8=%E2%9C%93)

 Another common problem with the re-connection is that the message-id could be bigger than the message itself, due to that the re-connection request contains the last message-id received by the client, the groups' token and information about to the groups that the client belongs.
-So when the re-connection happens the server has to send this message-id with every message in order to the client can tell to the server which one the last message that was received.
-Thus when the client belongs a lot of groups the message-id tends to be bigger and therefore the payload increases significatively the request size.
+So when the re-connection happens the server has to send this message-id with every message in order to the client can tell the server which one the last message that was received.
+Thus when the client belongs a lot of groups the message-id tends to be bigger and therefore the payload increases the request size.
 You can check a real life case on [this issue.](https://github.com/SignalR/SignalR/issues/3811)

-Another similar issue, it's about groups' token, because of when the client belongs a lot of groups more bigger is the token size and the server needs to send to the client every time the client joins or leave a group.
+Another similar issue, it's about groups' token, because of when the client belongs a lot of groups, the token size is bigger and the server needs to send to the client every time the client joins or leave a group.
 When the re-connection happens, the client sends back to the server this token, the problem is that the request is made via GET and the url has a limit in the size and it can change between browsers.
 So this token could be so big that the url won't support the request.
 Check [this out.](https://github.com/SignalR/SignalR/issues/3408)

-So if we need this feature we'll have to do by ourself.
+So if we need this feature we'll have to do by ourselves.

 #### No more multi-hub endpoints: